 Immerse yourself in contemporary art and architecture by visiting the two free Serpentine Galleries which stand tall and impressive in the middle of Kensington Gardens.
 They are linked by a bridge over the Serpentine Lake and feature an array of artwork and exhibitions, as well as holding regular talks and events.

-After you’ve had a stroll round Kensington Gardens, feel free to pop into Aubaine to experience some authentic French cuisine.
+After you’ve had a stroll around Kensington Gardens, visit Bayswater, London, or pop into Aubaine to experience some authentic French cuisine.

 Next: Kensington Palace